Obituary (TV series)

 Obituary is a 2023 Irish black comedy television series created by Ray Lawlor for RTÉ and starring Siobhán Cullen.
-Its first series originally aired in September and October of 2023, and its second series aired between October and November of 2025.
+Its first series originally aired in September and October 2023, and its second series aired between October and November 2025.

 It showed in the United States on Hulu.
 A second series aired in 2025.
-It also airs on AMC Networks International Southern Europe (Spain and Portugal), Netflix (UK), BritBox (Australia), TVNZ (New Zealand), Proximus Pickx (Belgium), Radio Télévision Suisse (Switzerland), Rádio e Televisão de Portugal, BluTV/Max (Turkey & Cyprus) and Tet (Latvia).
+It also airs on AMC Networks International Southern Europe (Spain and Portugal), Netflix (UK), BritBox (Australia), TVNZ (New Zealand), One (Germany), Proximus Pickx (Belgium), Radio Télévision Suisse (Switzerland), Rádio e Televisão de Portugal, BluTV/Max (Turkey and Cyprus), Tet (Latvia), and CTV Drama (Canada).

 Background

-Filming took place in Ballyshannon and Bundoran, County Donegal.
+Filming took place in Ballyshannon and Bundoran in the south of County Donegal in Ulster, even though the series is set somewhere "down south" in Ireland.

 Plot

 In a small Irish town, a young woman obsessed with death becomes an obituarist for the local newspaper.
 Seeking more interesting deaths to write about, she begins to murder local people.

 In the second season, Elvira deals with her father's death by beginning to kill again, but there is another serial killer in town, and local Gardaí begin to suspect Elvira.